NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 > This section states additional, quality-related property requirements that the functional effects of the software should present.

 #### 3.3.1 Performance
-If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
+If there are performance requirements for the product under various circumstances, state them here and explain their rationale to help the developers understand the intent and make suitable design choices.
 Specify the timing relationships for real time systems.
 Make such requirements as specific as possible.
 You may need to state performance requirements for individual functional requirements or features.

 #### 3.3.2 Security
 Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
 Define any user identity authentication requirements.
 Refer to any external policies or regulations containing security issues that affect the product.
 Define any security or privacy certifications that must be satisfied.